jacobkap/crimebythenumbers/docs/subsetting.md

 `data$column`

 We write the data name followed by a `$` and then the column name.
-Make sure there are no spaces, quotes, or mispellings (or capitalization issues).
+Make sure there are no spaces, quotes, or misspellings (or capitalization issues).
 Just the data$column exactly as it is spelled.
 Since we are referring to data already read into R, there should not be any quotes for either the data or the column name.

 We can do this for the column "agency_name" in our UCR data.
 If we wrote this in the console it would print out every single row in the column.
 Because this data is large (nearly a million rows), I am going to wrap this in `head()` so it only displays the first 6 rows of the column rather than printing the entire column.